MikhailProg/ws-tls-inet/README.md

 ```

 Why don't use regular pipe mechanism?
 The short answer is because there are two pipes and the connection is bidirectional.
-The chain can be written in pipe notation (this is no a real command):
+The chain can be written in pipe notation (this is not a real command):

 ```
 $ ws -h echo.websocket.org -u / | tls -c | inet echo.websocket.org 443 | tls -c | ws -h echo.websocket.org -u /